-Where a person has died, any relevant appeal1 which might have been begun by him had he remained alive may be begun by a person approved by the Court Martial Appeal Court2 and, where any relevant appeal was begun by him while he was alive, or is begun in relation to his case by an approved person or by a reference by the Criminal Cases Review Commission3, any further step which might have been taken by him in connection with the appeal if he were alive may be taken by a person so approved4.
+Where a person has died, any relevant appeal1 which might have been begun by him had he remained alive may be begun by a person approved by the Court Martial Appeal Court2 and, where any relevant appeal was begun by him while he was alive, or is begun in relation to his case by an approved person or by a reference by the Criminal Cases Review Commission3, any further step which might have been taken by him in connection with the appeal if he were alive may be taken by

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.